Characteristics of Effective Verbal Communication

 7 Cs of Communication

-The “7 Cs of Communication” is a mnemonic device used to highlight seven key principles for effective communication.
+The “7 Cs of Communication” is a mnemonic device used to highlight seven key principles for effective communication and also attributes of effective communication.
 These principles serve as guidelines to ensure that messages are clear, concise, and impactful.
 Here are the 7 Cs:

 1. Clear